enricobottazzi/designated-verifier-proof/README.md

 Designated Verifier Proof is a type of proof that can only be verified by a specific subject.
 For this example we used a proof of valid ECDSA signature.

-DVP uses Zero Knowledge Proof to achieve that:
+DVP uses Zero Knowledge Proof to achieve that!

 - The prover chooses the designated verifier
 - The prover signs the message to be shared with the designated verifier